Welcome!

 Are you 'old school' when it comes to taking notes and prefer to use pen and paper?
 But sometimes you need to use a computer?
 Or perhaps you didn't feel like bringing your laptop?
 No worries.
 THUAS features several work stations with desktop computers.
 You will find these in the library, at the computer labs or in the Study Plaza.

-At the Frontoffice FZ&IT they are happy to help you with all IT related questions.
-Here you can borrow audiovisual equipment if for example, you need to shoot a video for a class.
+At the Frontoffice F&IT they are happy to help you with all IT related questions.
+Here you can borrow audiovisual equipment if for example, you need to shoot a video for a lecture.
 In the iFrontoffice self-service portal you will find manuals and you can submit requests.

 Forgot your password

 Did you stay up all night to meet a deadline?
 Are you so tired you cannot even remember your password?
-Then visit the Frontoffice FZ&IT.
+Then visit the Frontoffice F&IT.

-The Frontoffice Facilities & IT is located in the main campus at the Ovaal on the first floor (1.69) and on the first floor of the Sports Campus (D1.2924, at the ‘tennisballenbalie’).
+The Frontoffice Facilities & IT is located in the main campus at the Ovaal on the first floor (1.69) , in Delft on the ground floor (D0.116), in Zoetermeer on the first floor (DIF1.01) and at the Sports Campus on the first floor D1-294 (near the tennis ball desk).

 Would you like to know more?